SergeyFM/LingQWordsExport/doc/MyDailyRoutine.md

 ## My daily routine.

-Here you can find a [documentation](doc/README.md) page.
-In this document I show my daily routine.
-First I read on LingQ and then study new words in Anki.
+Here you can find a main [documentation](doc/README.md) page.
+In this document I show my daily routine: first I read on LingQ, then import and study new words in Anki.
-After initial set up, it all takes only a few minutes.
+<br> After initial set up, importing takes only a few minutes.

 ### I read and mark words on LingQ.
 ![](a11.png)